Cytocentric Visionaries: Dr. Adrien Moya, University of Miami

 Part 2: Focusing on Cell Fate

 In Part One of this two-part interview, we talk with Dr. Moya about his recent paper on the importance of proper glucose and oxygen levels for MSC in regenerative medicine constructs.
-Here we talk about the implications of this work.
+Here we talk about the implications of this work and why cell fate matters in MSC regenerative medicine.

 So you found that Multipotent Stromal Cells (MSC) die deep inside hydrogel constructs not because of lack of oxygen, but because of lack of glucose.
 What impact could this have on future work on bone tissue regeneration?